ashutoshmjain/gita/src/ananta.md

 > <sup> Quote from original translation of `Mahabharata` by `Kisari Mohan Ganguli` </sup>
 >
 > I am the soul, seated in the heart of every being, I am the beginning, and the middle, and the end also of all beings.
-I am Vishnu among the Adityas, the resplendent Sun among all luminous bodies; I am Marichi among the Maruts, and the Moon among constellations.[237]
+I am Vishnu among the Adityas <sup>solar deities</sup>, the resplendent Sun among all luminous bodies; I am Marichi<sup> great universal wind</sup> among the Maruts <sup>different types of powerful winds</sup>, and the Moon among constellations.[237]
 >
-> I am the Sama Veda among the Vedas; I am Vasava among the gods; I am the mind among the senses; I am the intellect in (living) beings.
-I am Sankara among the Rudras, the Lord of treasures among the Yakshas and the Rakshasas; I am Pavaka among the Vasus, and Meru among the peaked (mountains).
+> I am the Sama Veda among the Vedas; I am Vasava<sup> Indra </sup> among the gods; I am the mind among the senses; I am the intellect in (living) beings.
+I am Sankara <sup> Siva </sup> among the Rudras <sup> forces of destruction </sup>, the Lord of treasures among the Yakshas and the Rakshasas; I am Pavaka<sup> Fire </sup> among the Vasus <sup> Elemental forces </sup>, and Meru <sup> divine mountain and source of Ganges </sup> among the peaked (mountains).
 [238]
 >
-> Know me, O son of Pritha, to be Vrihaspati, the chief of household priests.
+> Know me, O son of Pritha <sup>Arjuna</sup>, to be Vrihaspati, the chief of household priests.
 I am Skanda among commanders of forces.
 I am Ocean among receptacles of water.
 I am Bhrigu among the great Rishis, I am the One, undestructible (syllable Om) among words.
 Of sacrifices I am the Japa-sacrifice.[239]
 >
 > Of immobiles I am the Himavat (Himalayas).
 I am the figtree among all trees, I am Narada among the celestial Rishis.
 I am Chitraratha among the Gandharvas and the ascetic Kapila among ascetics crowned with Yoga success.
 Know me to be Uchchaisravas among horses, brought forth by (the churning for) nectar, Airavata among princely elephants, and the king among men.
 Among weapons I am the thunderbolt, among cows I am (she called) Kamadhuk.
-I am Kandarpa the cause of reproduction, I am Vasuki among serpents.[240]
+I am Kandarpa <sup>lust</sup> the cause of reproduction, I am Vasuki among serpents.[240]
 >
-> I am Ananta among Nagas, I am Varuna among acquatic beings, I am Aryaman among the Pitris, and Yama among those that judge and punish.[241]
+> I am Ananta among Nagas, I am Varuna among acquatic beings, I am Aryaman among the Pitris <sup> the elders</sup>, and Yama <sup> deity of death</sup> among those that judge and punish.[241]
 >
 > I am Prahlada among the Daityas, and Time among things that count.
 I am the lion among the beasts, and Vinata's son among winged creatures.
 Of purifiers I am the wind.
 I am Rama among wielders of weapons.
 I am the Makara among fishes, and I am Jahnavi (Ganga) among streams.[242]
 >